 - Returns prepared by a tax agent (this is more than 80% of funds) the deadlines are variable – your tax agent will provide details and can arrange extensions or instalments with the ATO.

 - For ‘not new’ registrants who self-prepare the deadline is 31 October.

 SMSF Annual Returns are prepared AFTER your annual SMSF Audit is complete.

-If you don’t lodge an SMSF Annual Return you may be charged penalties by the ATO – they can even reduce the tax concessions available to your super, in effect making it useless.
+If you don’t lodge an SMSF Annual Return the ATO may charge penalties.
+It’s also possible for them to reduce the tax concessions available to your super.
 That’s why it is a good idea to appoint one reliable tax agent to handle your SMSF Audit and your SMSF Return.

-The trustee of every SMSF is required to appoint an independent SMSF auditor who will audit your SMSF every year.
+The trustee of every SMSF must appoint an independent SMSF auditor to audit your SMSF every year.

 A complying SMSF can claim deductions in its tax return.

 - the supervisory levy,